puppeteer/puppeteer/docs/api/puppeteer.dialog.dismiss.md

 # Dialog.dismiss() method

+A promise which will resolve once the dialog has been dismissed

-### Signature:
+### Signature

 ```typescript
 class Dialog {
   dismiss(): Promise<void>;
 }
 ```

-A promise which will resolve once the dialog has been dismissed

 **Returns:**